Meet0037/Build-your-own-Mini-Blockchain/README.md

 Representing Transactions
 ---------------------------

 In this lesson, we’ll build a small blockchain of your own in Python!
-This lesson assumes a familiarity with Python syntax, functions, loops, importing libraries, and constructing classes, but there are some hints along the way to help out.
-If you’ve never used Python before, you might want to learn some with Codecademy.
+This lesson assumes a familiarity with Python syntax, functions, loops, importing libraries, and constructing classes.

 The blockchain is a new way of storing and moving data securely.
 The data mostly consists of transactions which include messages exchanged between two parties.
 Before we start creating our blockchain, let’s think of a way to store a transaction like the one shown below: